 HQ: Chicago, Illinois, United States

-Key info Free Plan: No Trial: 14 days
+Free plan: No; Trial: 14 days

 Support: Chat & email

-Pros + It is simple to segment customers and track their behavior
++ It is simple to segment customers and track their behavior

 + Great for email sign-ups and pop-up windows

-+ Built-in marketing email templates and email campaign tools
++ Built-in marketing email marketing tools

-Cons - Some terminology may be confusing to new users
+- Some terminology may be confusing to new users

 - You have to wait about 5-10 minutes to send an email after creating a new email list